15 Behavioral Activation Worksheets for Depression & Anxiety

 Specifying goals with this level of detail can give clients a sense of autonomy and help break milestones down into manageable steps.

-Our toolkit contains over 350 resources to help facilitate progress with your clients.
-Here, we’ve selected some that we believe to be most useful for helping clients to alter their negative patterns of thoughts, feelings, and behaviors, while promoting a positive view of the self.
+Our free Positive CBT Exercises Pack includes three resources that we believe to be most useful for helping clients to alter their negative patterns of thoughts, feelings, and behaviors, while promoting a positive view of the self.